ylgrgyq/resilience-for-clojure/README.md

   (breaker/listen-on-ignored-error my-breaker listener)
   (breaker/listen-on-call-not-permitted my-breaker listener)

-  ;; and you can listen all these events on one call (breaker/listen-on-any-event my-breaker listener))
+  ;; or listen all these events on one call (breaker/listen-on-all-events my-breaker listener))
 ```